Bayesian Optimization in a Billion Dimensions via Random Embeddings: Introduction

-Many researchers have noted that for certain classes of problems most dimensions do not change the objective function significantly; examples include hyper-parameter optimization for neural networks and deep belief networks~\cite{Bergstra:2012} and automatic configuration of state-of-the-art algorithms for solving $\mathcal{NP}$-hard problems~\cite{Hutter:2009}.
+Many researchers have noted that for certain classes of problems most dimensions do not change the objective function significantly; examples include hyper-parameter optimization for neural networks and deep belief networks~\cite{Bergstra:2012}, as well as other machine learning algorithms and various state-of-the-art algorithms for solving $\mathcal{NP}$-hard problems~\cite{Hutter:2014}.
 That is to say these problems have \emph{``low effective dimensionality''}.
-To take advantage of this property, \citet{Bergstra:2012} proposed to simply use random search for optimization -- the rationale being that points sampled uniformly at random in each dimension can densely cover each low-dimensional subspace.
+To take advantage of this property, \citeA{Bergstra:2012} proposed to simply use random search for optimization -- the rationale being that points sampled uniformly at random in each dimension can densely cover each low-dimensional subspace.
 As such, random search can exploit low effective dimensionality \emph{without knowing which dimensions are important}.
 In this paper, we exploit the same property in a new Bayesian optimization variant based on random embeddings.

 Figure \ref{fig:simple_embedding} illustrates the idea behind random embeddings in a nutshell.
 Assume we know that a given $D=2$ dimensional black-box function $f(x_1, x_2)$ only has $d=1$ important dimensions, but we do not know which of the two dimensions is the important one.
 We can then perform optimization in the embedded 1-dimensional subspace defined by $x_1=x_2$ since this is guaranteed to include the optimum.

-As we demonstrate in this paper, using random embeddings this simple idea largely scales to arbitrary $D$ and $d$, allowing us to perform Bayesian optimization in a low-dimensional space to optimize a high-dimensional function with low intrinsic dimensionality.
-Importantly, this trick is not restricted to cases with axis-aligned intrinsic dimensions but applies to any $d$-dimensional linear subspace.
+As we first demonstrated in a recent IJCAI conference paper~\cite{WangEtAl13}, random embeddings enable us to scale Bayesian optimization to arbitrary $D$ provided the objective function has low intrinsic dimensionality.
+Importantly, the algorithm associated with this idea, which we called REMBO, is not restricted to cases with axis-aligned intrinsic dimensions but applies to any $d$-dimensional linear subspace. \citeA{Djolonga:2013} recently proposed an adaptive, but more expensive, variant of REMBO with theoretical guarantees.